rodrigo-tinini/5GPy/README.md

 publisher={Elsevier}
 }

-If you have any questions, please contact me at: rtinini at ime dot usp dot br
+If you have any questions, please contact me at: tinini at fei dot edu dot br